-You can do a lot with a drone (a mini-helicopter).
-But how about cooking Thanksgiving dinner with one?
-And we don’t mean carrying dinner with it: we mean using that chopper to chop dinner.
-In this crazy video shared by our friend Michael B., somebody uses those whirling blades to peel potatoes, then peel and chop carrots.
-Then the drone hauls the turkey outside and lowers it into boiling oil, hovering for 25 minutes while the bird cooks.
-Finally the cook sticks egg beaters onto the drone, and uses it to whip potatoes, heavy cream, pumpkin pie mix and gravy all at once.
+You can do a lot with a drone (a mini-helicopter), but how about cooking Thanksgiving dinner with one?
+In this crazy video shared by our friend Michael B., somebody uses a drone to peel veggies and lower a turkey into boiling oil.
+The cook also sticks egg beaters onto the drone and whips potatoes, heavy cream, pumpkin pie mix and gravy all at once.
 It makes a huge mess, but dinner is served!

 Wee ones: How many bowls can you see under the drone?